-Scans Slot A and finds the four channels of the VT module (fixed for AQ-X255).
-If the VTM is not found, the device issues an alarm.
+Scans Slot A, which should always remain empty in AQ-X257 devices.
+If it is not empty, the device issues an alarm.

-Scans Slot B, which should always remain empty in AQ-X255 devices.
+Scans Slot B, which should always remain empty in AQ-X257 devices.
 If it is not empty, the device issues an alarm.